fracturedbyte/UE4-MaterialBlending/README.md

 ## Acknowledgments

 * Many thanks for [PurpleBooth](https://gist.github.com/PurpleBooth/) for making templates of [CONTRIBUTION.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) and [README.md](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) that we've used for this repo
-* Inspired by needs of UE4 developers
+* Inspired by the needs of UE4 developers